Skip to content

 How Vistumo Simplifies Payment

-Navigating multiple government portals in different languages, currencies, and payment systems is one of the most frustrating parts of trip planning.
-Each destination has its own website, its own registration process, its own payment methods, and its own QR code system.
+Each destination has its own registration process, payment methods, and QR code system — often in a different language and currency.
 This is exactly the problem Vistumo was built to solve.

 One Platform, Multiple Destinations